giaccone/SpicePy/README.md

 This document provides information about features and installation procedure.
 For the user's guide please refer to the [Wiki section](https://github.com/giaccone/SpicePy/wiki).

-# Feature (and changelog)
-## September 1, 2017

-* solution of dynamic networks (tested first and second order circuits)

-## August 29, 2017

-* solution of DC network
-* computation of the operating point (including dynamic components)
-* solution of AC network (only single frequency right now)

 # Installation

 1. Clone the repository: